gravitational/workshop/k8sprod.md

   1m		1m		1	{job-controller }			Normal		SuccessfulCreate	Created pod: bad-0lm8k
   1m		1m		1	{job-controller }			Normal		SuccessfulCreate	Created pod: bad-q6ctf
   1m		1s		16	{job-controller }			Normal		SuccessfulCreate	(events with common reason combined)
 ```

 Probably not the result you expected.
-Over time, the load on the nodes and docker will be quite substantial,
-especially if job is failing very quickly.
+Over time, the jobs will accumulate and the load on the nodes and Docker will be quite substantial, especially if the job is failing very quickly.

 Let's clean up the busy failing job first: